-The batter is reminiscent of a chocolate mousse, predominantly made up of eggs, chocolate and butter.
-A touch of cinnamon added to the batter complements the rich chocolate notes.
-Whip egg whites until stiff and fol into the melted chocolate and butter.
-Fold it all gently to keep the air intact that was whipped into the whites and ensures the batter stays light.
+The batter is reminiscent of a chocolate mousse, predominantly made up of eggs, chocolate, and butter.
+Whip egg whites until stiff and fold into the melted chocolate and butter.
+Fold it all gently to keep the air whipped into the whites intact, and ensure the batter stays light.

-Bake the cake and it rises tall and proud, but after baking, it will deflate.
-This leaves a pretty crackled chocolate top, similar to the cracked top of a brownie only crispier.
-The top of the cake is crisp but the inside is moist as anything.
+Bake the cake, and it rises tall and proud, but after baking, it will deflate.
+This leaves a pretty crackled chocolate top, similar to the cracked top of chocolate brownies, only crispier.
+The top of the cake is crisp, but the inside is moist as anything.

-Egg whites need to be beaten to form stiff peaks for this recipe so you will need an electric whisk such as hand-held electric beaters or use a benchtop mixer with a whisk attachment.
+Egg whites need to be beaten to form stiff peaks for this recipe so you will need an electric whisk such as a hand-held electric beater or use a stand mixer with a whisk attachment.

-The ingredients amounts are listed in the recipe card below but here is a run-through of them with a few extra details.
+The ingredients amounts are listed in the recipe card below but here is a run-through with a few extra details.

-- Chocolate - A good quality dark chocolate with 50% cocoa makes a rich cake that is not too bitter.
+- Chocolate – Good dark chocolate with 50% -60% cocoa makes a rich cake that is not too bitter.

 - Butter – Melted butter brings moisture and flavor.